NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     If 0, the default, it is disabled.
     This option is experimental at this time.
     The ratelimit is in queries per second that are allowed.
-    More queries are turned away with an error (servfail).
+    More queries are turned away with an error (SERVFAIL).
     This stops recursive floods, eg.
     random query names, but not spoofed reflection floods.
     Cached responses are not ratelimited by this setting.